-For customers who opt to visit your restaurant – rather than order online or by phone – consider setting up an assembly line, so diners can pick and choose the items they’d like from a variety of options right in front of them.
+First and foremost, make sure you have a well-written menu.
+And for customers who opt to visit your restaurant – rather than order online or by phone – consider setting up an assembly line, so diners can pick and choose the items they’d like from a variety of options right in front of them.

 While Just Salad, which offers countless ways to mix and match salad vegetable, proteins, dressings and more, is one that has fully embraced this concept, many different types of restaurant cuisines can make this form of customized ordering work.
 And for diners who aren’t as adventurous, consider keeping a set menu on hand as well, with suggested dishes and associated nutrition information.

 Switch things up